 In body-mind psychotherapy, the therapist measures an individual’s breath, sounds, and movements in order to find counterproductive behaviors and help the individual develop new ones that have a more positive effect.

 Certain forms of nonverbal communication have different meanings in different cultures.
-For example, a gesture or motion that means one thing to people in the United States may mean something entirely different in Japan.
+For example, certain types of gestures or motion that means one thing to people in the United States may mean something entirely different in Japan.
 Whereas an American is likely to point with an index finger, a Japanese person will more likely gesture with a hand, as pointing with an index finger is considered to be rude in many Asian cultures.

 An important cultural difference when it comes to nonverbal communication is the display of emotion: Some cultures are more restrained than others and refrain from excessive displays of emotion in public or at all.
 Some cultures may also suppress facial emotion, believing an animated face to show a lack of control over one’s emotions.

 Eye contact is another aspect of nonverbal communication that differs across cultures.
 In the United States, direct eye contact is generally considered to be a sign of trustworthiness and interest in an individual’s words.
 However, in some instances, a prolonged gaze may be considered by some to be a sign of sexual interest or attraction.
 In countries such as Japan, eye contact is generally avoided, as direct eye contact may be considered to be disrespectful.
 Yet in Arabic cultures, the opposite is true: eye contact is believed to show interest and honesty.

 A person’s mindfulness may help increase understanding of personal nonverbal communication as well as the communication styles of others.
 Bringing oneself to the present and attending to facial expressions or posture can enhance self-awareness and may help one communicate more effectively with others.
 For example, while talking, a person might actively think about gestures, tone of voice, eye contact, and body movement and take into account the other person’s reaction to these aspects of communication.